 This project was mentioned in Episodes 54 and 55 as a conversion project I was working on at the time.
 In Episode 55 I gave it the code name of Santa’s Slay for fun but as you can see it is my Black Coach.
 It took quite a while to get all the little bits done but overall it is a pretty simple conversion.

-It is pretty obvious and like I said the conversion just uses the steeds and lower part of the spirit hoard from the Mortis Engine and the rest of it is the regular coach.
+It is a pretty obvious conversion and just uses the steeds and lower part of the spirit hoard from the Mortis Engine.
+The rest of the model is the regular coach.
 My coach happens to be metal and I got it second hand from ebay for this conversion.
 I was worried about the weight a bit when I started but as this model progressed it became very solid and sturdy.

 The coach is not altered at all and the steeds were the brunt of the conversion work.
 The normal Mortis Engine has three black knights leading the spirit hoard flying at the front that trail into the lower part that actually supports the whole thing at the base.
 So it was just a matter of separating the back two steeds and eliminating the riders.